vishgm/wine-variety-prediction/README.md

 ## About this Repository:

-This was a Data Science assignment.
+This was a Machine Learning assignment.

 ## Problem Statement: